 Units that co-fire more than one fuel shall weight average the cost of the fuel on a per MMBtu basis.
 Units that fire solid waste, bio-mass, or landfill gas shall include the cost of such fuel when calculating the average even when the cost of such fuel is negative.
 However, cost offers for units that fire solid waste, biomass, or landfill gas are not required to be less than zero.

-2.3.3 Total Fuel Related Costs
+2.2.3 Total Fuel Related Costs

-Total Fuel Related Cost is the sum of fuel costs, fuel related cost, emission allowance cost, and maintenance cost.
+Total Fuel Related Cost is the sum of fuel costs, emission allowance cost, maintenance cost, and operating cost.

 TotalFuelRelatedCosts =